-But before we snap off a fresh roll of quarters and start dialing the numbers of every New York agency (so to speak), let’s answer a few basic questions about what agents do — and whether you actually need one.
-Then, once you’re ready, we’ll reveal a professionally endorsed process for how to find and evaluate literary agents who could be perfect for you.
+But before we snap off a fresh roll of dimes and cold call every NY agency, let’s clarify what agents do — and whether you actually need one.
+Then we’ll reveal a professionally endorsed process for how to find and evaluate literary agents who could be perfect for you.